Sunday, 30 December 2007

 The film is an exploration of grief, when you suddenly lose the person you love and it seems that suddenly the world does not have any meaning.
 All the friends feel the grief of losing a friend but in their own way they all understand that the pain of David is strongest and yet do not know how to deal with it.
 It is a very moving film, slow and lingering over the details, of coming to terms with loss.

-Le Fate Ignoranti (The ignorant angels) was another film of Ozpetek that came out in 2001 and became a popular and critical success.
+Le Fate Ignoranti (The Ignorant Angels) was another film of Ozpetek that came out in 2001 and became a popular and critical success.
 It was the story of an apparently happy and successful couple, Antonia and Massimo.
 Massimo suddenly dies in an accident and Antonia (Margherita Buy), a doctor is grief-stricken and shocked.
 Her whole life seems empty and meaningless.

 One day among Massimo's office things Antonia finds a painting, behind it somebody has written, "From your angel".
 Suspicious that her husband had an affair, she tries to find out the person who had given that painting to Massimo.
 That is how she discovers that her husband had a relationship with a man, Michele (Stefano Accorsi) for the last seven years.